ocaml/ocaml.org/data/tutorials/language/3ds_02_map.md

 ### Merging Maps

-To merge 2 maps you can use the `union` function, which takes 2 maps, and a function that decides how to resolve conflicting keys, and returns a new map.
+To merge two maps, you can use the `union` function, which takes two maps, and a function that decides how to resolve conflicting keys and returns a new map.
 Note that the input maps are not modified.

 ```ocaml=
 let all_numbers =